MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.VarP.md

 Arguments that are error values or text that cannot be translated into numbers cause errors.

-The equation for **VarP** is as follows, where x is the sample mean AVERAGE(number1,number2,...) and n is the sample size.
+The equation for **VarP** is as follows, where x is the sample mean AVERAGE(number1,number2,...) and n is the sample size:

 > ![Formula](../images/awfvar_ZA06051258.gif)